codeseveneleven/siteconfiggitsync/README.md

 There is no git binary on the server needed, everything is done through the GitLab API.
 GitHub and GitLab (selfhosted or GitLab.com) are supported.

 ## Changelog

+### 2.1.0
+- added new feature for automatic merge if possible
+- added config option in extension configuration to enable automatic merge

 ### 2.0.0
 - deprecated TYPO3 11 support